vuejs/vue-cli/docs/build-targets.md

 - `dist/myLib.umd.js`: A UMD bundle for consuming directly in browsers or with AMD loaders

-- `dist/myLib.umd.min.js`: Minified version of the UMD build.
+- `dist/myLib.umd.min.js`: Minified version of the UMD build

 - `dist/myLib.css`: Extracted CSS file (can be forced into inlined by setting `css: { extract: false }` in `vue.config.js`)